swisstopo/swissgeol-boreholes-dataextraction/README.md

                 },
                 ...
             ],
-            "depths_materials_column_pairs": [  # information about where on the pdf the information for material as well as depths are taken.
+            "depths_materials_column_pairs": [  # information about where on the pdf the information for material description as well as depths are taken.
                 {
                     "depth_column": {
                         "rect": [